My Oscar Picks

 Anyway, I promised you something I liked about the movie and here it is.
 At this awful moment of turning the water red, the mermaid matriarch, who has been an occasional fount of wisdom throughout, uses her powers—thrashing her tail like a martial arts weapon—and creates a near-tidal wave that douses the bad guys.

 Sure, so on the one hand this is really stupid.
 Why didn’t she do this before the mercenaries machine-gunned half her people?
 Why wait for the 11th hour?
-But of course we know the answer to that.
+But of course we know the answer.
 Because the movies like nothing better than an 11th hour.

 But here’s what I liked: In many Chinese movies the elderly are not only wise but powerful.
 They’re often the most powerful.Does this tradition come out of martial arts, where, even into old age, you can retain power?
-We don’t do that here.
 In the U.S., the elderly are generally portrayed as not only not powerful but not wise, either.
 It’s one of the things I’ve always hated about western culture: our denigration of the aged; how quickly we dispose of them.

 Anyway, there’s a big chase—of Shan—and she’s about to be killed when (11th hour!)
 Liu arrives to save her.
 The epilogue is all married bliss and undersea tours.
-It’s not a bad message for a society that pollutes as much as China’s.
+It’s not a bad message for a society that pollutes as much as China’s does.
 Mostly, though, I liked the granny.
-And the girl was easy on the eyes.

 Newcomer Lin Yun (Jelly Lin) treads water in “Mei ren yu” (“The Mermaid”),which is smashing box-office records in China.